seznam/ima/docs/server/performance.md

 };
 ```

 The degradation functions receive the request event and should return `true` when the respective mode should be used.
-When degradation is configured, it takes precedence over the default concurrency-based logic.
+If degradation functions are not configured, SPA prefetch will be enabled by default (when `allow` is `true`), and only the blacklist will be checked.